-Each Board director, member, employee, agent or consultant must sign a Code of Conduct and Conflict of Interest Policy Agreement (found in Attachment B below) to demonstrate that the individual is aware of and agrees to abide by this policy.
+Each Board director, member, employee, agent or consultant must sign a Code of Conduct and Conflict of Interest Policy Agreement (found in the Written Standards, Appendix E) to demonstrate that the individual is aware of and agrees to abide by this policy.
 Any failure to adhere to the policy may result in disciplinary action.
 Disciplinary action may include, but is not limited to:

 - Oral warning

 - Written warning

 - Suspension

-- Termination
+• Termination